thrivinginacademia/grantwriting/README.md

 ### Intro paragraph
 * Opening sentence
-  * should be arresting; pull from your hook!
+  * should be arresting; remember your hook!
   * relevant to the program you're applying to
   * establish that it's an important topic (avoid truisms)